Soul Food for the Spirit

 17. Do something creative to express yourself.
 It can be anything you like such as writing a gratitude diary, poetry, drawing, painting, flower arranging, cooking.
 Just do whatever feels right and appeals most to you.
 Self-expression is a powerful thing to do for the soul.

 19. Ditch the TV for the night and sit outside instead and watch the stars.
+See if you can spot a shooting star or recognise some constellations.

 20. Do something altruistic.
 Think of a random act of kindness and do it - and try not to get caught!